New starter Bennedict Mathurin scores 31 to lead Arizona Wildcats over Oregon State, 98-64

-CORVALLIS, Ore. – Sean Miller’s new lineup paid off immediately Thursday, with Bennedict Mathurin scoring a season-high 31 points in his first start while demoted center Jordan Brown had a career-high 25 points off the bench in Arizona's 98-64 win over Oregon State
+For the Beavers, meanwhile, cohesiveness was almost bound to be an issue.
+While UA improved to 10-3 overall and 4-3 in the Pac-12, OSU dropped to 5-5 and 1-3 while trying to pick its season back up after two weeks of COVID-19 issues including a pause for a week that allowed the Beavers to resume practice only on Tuesday.

+It showed immediately.
+OSU didn’t score for over the first eight minutes of the game, missing its first 10 shots, while Mathurin immediately provided the sort of offensive spark Miller had been hoping for at the start of each half.

-Given a start for the first time because of the offense he could bring, Mathurin scored seven points in just three minutes and 30 seconds in the first half, and then scored seven in the first 4:03 of the second half, giving the Wildcats a significant boost each time.
+Given a start for the first time because of the offense he could bring, Mathurin scored seven points in just three minutes and 30 seconds in the first half while UA went on to build a 15-0 lead, and then scored seven in the first 4:03 of the second half, giving the Wildcats a significant boost each time.

+Mathurin’s postgame comments were difficult to hear on the Zoom conference but he said he wanted to make an impact both offensively and defensively in order to help the team.
+Brown’s answer was clear and, well, pretty obvious.

+“He was great,” Brown said.
+“He was out there making his shots.
+He got hot and we kept finding him.”

-Then, in both halves, Brown led the second group, scoring 15 points at halftime with perfect field goal (5-5) and free-throw (3-3) shooting and adding another XX in the second half.
+Brown did more than his part in the reconstructed lineup off the bench.
+He led the second group in both halves, scoring 15 points at halftime with perfect field goal (5-5) and free-throw (3-3) shooting and adding another 10 points in the second half.

-Coming off losses to USC and UCLA last week that significantly dented their hopes of winning the Pac-12, the Wildcats moved to 10-3 overall and 4-3 in the Pac-12 with the win over OSU.
-Although the Wildcats’ scheduled game Saturday at Oregon was postponed because of the Ducks’ COVID-19 issues, it is possible they will host a nonconference game on Monday before traveling to face ASU on Thursday in Tempe.
+“It’s not really too big a deal starting or coming off the bench,” Brown said.
+“I’m out there doing what I love.”

 Totaling 20 points on 7-for-9 shooting, Mathurin capped his early second half spree with a stunning sequence: After Ethan Thompson picked off a UA pass, OSU guard Zach Reichle drove down for a layup – but Mathurin lept out of nowhere from behind to swat the shot away.